-Yamada is from Tokyo, Japan, and was introduced to aikido through his father's cousin, Tadashi Abe, who trained at the Aikikai Hombu Dojo and a was a friend of Master Koichi Tohei.
+Yamada is from Tokyo, Japan, and was introduced to aikido through his father's cousin, Tadashi Abe, who trained at the Aikikai Hombu Dojo and a friend of Master Koichi Tohei.

 Yoshimitsu Yamada started at the Hombu Dojo as an uchi deshi in 1955 at the age of 17.
 His experience with westerners and ability to speak English made him a natural choice to teach American soldiers.

 Aikido focuses on harmony and non-resistance.
-You can fast-track your skills with the Aikido Success Blueprint a gold-mine of knowledge!
+You can fast-track your skills with the Aikido Success Blueprint an absolute gold-mine of knowledge!

 He first visited the United States in 1964 to perform an aikido demo in New York.
 Although the New York Aikikai was founded in 1961 by Yasuo Ohara, Yamada assumed control because of his higher rank.

 He often traveled to Boston, Philadelphia and further south.
 In 1966 he invited Mitsunari Kanai to take over in Boston.

 Yamada has students who have developed to 7th dan level.
 In 1988 Yamada invited Seiichi Sugano to join the dojo, making it one of the few dojo outside of Japan with two 8th dan shihan in residence.

 In 2004 the New York Aikikai celebrated its 40th anniversary with a summer camp with many shihan and Doshu Moriteru Ueshiba visiting.

 He continues with an active teaching and travelling schedule, holding seminars in the U.S. as well as Latin America, Russia, France, Germany and other points around the world.